 If you’ve tried this recipe, I’d love the know what you thought about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of my delicious food and delightful cocktails!

 - 1/2 cup milk (I used almond milk)

 - 5 ounces pepperoni chopped up in little pieces, just over 1 cup

 - 2 cups ham or smoked shoulder (cut up into little chunks)

 - Preheat oven 350 F

-Test pizza gana with a butter knife - it should come out clean.
-Cool in a pan for 10 minutes before lifting the pizza gana out by the paper
+- Test pizza gana with a butter knife – it should come out clean.
+Let cool in the pan for 10 minutes before lifting the pizza gana out by the paper

 Originally published March 24, 2016.